RaquelMichelon/HTMLChallenges/README.md

 It is an HTML page which asks four questions about world literature.
 Yes, you can play and then, check the answers here!
 Correct Answers: 1-D ; 2-B ; 3-A ; 4-C.

+## 🚀🚀🚀🚀🚀 Blog Post

+It is an HTML page which intents to show a blog post structure: title, links, paragraphs, images, and so on.

 ## 🛠️ Construído com

 * [HTML5](https://www.w3schools.com/html/)